 Australian Print Workshop commissioned artist Vicki Couzens to create a new artwork for this prestigious project.

-Vicki Couzens is a highly respected Indigenous artist whose work encompasses printmaking painting, sculpture and public art.
+Vicki Couzens is a highly respected First Peoples artist whose work encompasses printmaking painting, sculpture and public art.
 She is a descendant of the Kirrae Wurrong/Gunditjmara clan from Western Victoria.

 APW printers worked with Vicki to produce an original limited edition fine art etching.
 Vicki’s etching titled ‘tambawan’ was a symbolic representation of a meeting place, which reflected the idea of the UN Security Council as a meeting place for the maintenance of international peace and security.